 Climb aboard our America’s Cup racing yacht, Southern Cross, for our adventure today as we take to the seas and cross from mainland Australia to one of the most beautiful places on the planet.

 Today we’ll be visiting Whitehaven Beach – consistently voted one of the best beaches in the world – and you’ll see why!
-Clear aqua waters and pristine silica sand, this beach stretches over seven kilometers, and has a backdrop of unspoiled lush forest.
+Clear aqua waters and pristine silica sand, this beach stretches over seven kilometres, and has a backdrop of unspoiled lush forest.
 We’ll set anchor at Tongue Bay so you can hike the short route up to the Hill Inlet Lookout giving us amazing vistas.
 After some time on the beach it’s back to the yacht for lunch before an afternoon swim and snorkel exploring the local coral reef.

 While on-board Southern Cross guests are welcome to get involved and help the crew set the sails or simply sit back, relax and take in the experience and the scenery.